Fescron/dbprint/README.md

 VCOM is an on-board UART to USB converter alongside the *Segger J-Link debugger*, connected with microcontroller pins `PA0` (RX) `PF2` (TX).

-**Warning!** If the *Energy profiler* inside Simplicity Studio is used, printing to VCOM doesn't really work, use an external UART to USB converter while profiling the energy usage!
+**WARNING:** If the *Energy profiler* inside Simplicity Studio is used, printing to VCOM doesn't really work, use an external UART to USB converter while profiling the energy usage!

 ```C
 dbprint_INIT(USART1, 4, true, false); /* Initialize UART1 on VCOM, no interrupts*/